davidesamp/micio-ai-assistant/README.md

 ## 🗺️ Roadmap

+* 🔌 Support more AI providers to expand compatibility and flexibility
 * 🧠 Add **reasoning** support where available
 * 🎙️ Enable **speech support** (text-to-speech / speech-to-text)
 * 🧩 Integrate a **Canvas-style editor** for organizing and editing multi-part content/code